dladd/pyFormex/sphinx/install.rst

-- Finally, if you do not have enough permissions to install the prerequisites, or if you do not have a Linux system in the first place, or if you just want to try out pyFormex, or if you want a portable system that can you take with you and run anywhere, choose for the :ref:`sec:bumpix-live-linux` on USB stick.
+- Finally, if you do not have enough permissions to install the prerequisites, or if you do not have a Linux system in the first place, or if you just want to try out pyFormex without having to install anything, or if you want a portable system that can you take with you and run anywhere, choose for the :ref:`sec:bumpix-live-linux` on USB stick.